shaefelinger/codepedia/src/VUE/vuex.md

 ## Mutation:

-To edit the data in the store - never manipulate the state directly!
+To update the data in the store - never manipulate the state directly!

 mutations in `create store`-object. has alway access to the state-object